Course Descriptions

 7th Math - 52037

-In 7th grade math, students will study concepts of numbers and operations, algebra, geometry, data analysis and probability.
-Math 7 topics include operations with rational numbers; simplifying and evaluating algebraic expressions; properties of real numbers; solving equations and inequalities; problem solving with algebra; rates, ratios, proportions and percents; area, surface area and volume; data analysis and display; probability; and geometric constructions and drawings.
-It is imperative that students in this course are fluent with basic math facts (multiplication and division through the 12's).
-They should have a solid understanding of equivalent and simplified fractions, as well as fluency in adding, subtracting, multiplying and dividing fractions and decimals.
-Students must be self-disciplined (good work habits) and be self-motivated.
+In 7th grade math, students will study concepts of numbers and operations, algebra, geometry, data analysis, and probability.
+Math 7 topics include operations with rational numbers; simplifying and evaluating algebraic expressions; properties of real numbers; solving equations and inequalities; problem-solving with algebra; rates, ratios, proportions, and percents; area, surface area, and volume; data analysis and display; probability; and geometric constructions and drawings.
+It is imperative that students in this course are fluent in basic math facts (multiplication and division through the 12's).
+They should have a solid understanding of equivalent and simplified fractions, as well as fluency in adding, subtracting, multiplying, and dividing fractions and decimals.
+Students must be self-disciplined (good work habits) and self-motivated.
 Students in this course are expected to make connections between previously learned materials and new concepts.

 7th Grade Advanced Math - 52040